brkcvlk/MLFCrafter/CONTRIBUTING.md

 # 🤝 Contributing to MLFCrafter

 Thank you for your interest in contributing to **MLFCrafter**!
-This document outlines how to contribute to our ML pipeline automation framework.
+This document outlines how to contribute to our ML pipeline automation Tool.

 ## 🚀 **Quick Start**